 The pre-competition stage is judged by video recording.
-Selected ensembles will be invited to come to the National Centre for Early Music in York from 13 - 16 July 2022.
-Wednesday 13 July will be devoted to rehearsals.
-On Thursday 14 and Friday 15 July each ensemble will give an informal recital, introduced to the audience by performer and musicologist John Bryan.
-On Saturday 16 July the competition will take place, and the winners will be announced directly after the final concert.
+Selected ensembles will be invited to come to the National Centre for Early Music in York from 10 - 13 July 2024.
+Wednesday 10 July will be devoted to rehearsals.
+On Thursday 11 and Friday 12 July each ensemble will give an informal recital, introduced to the audience by director and keyboard player Steven Devine.
+On Saturday 13 July the competition will take place, and the winners will be announced directly after the final concert.

 The competition is supported by the National Centre for Early Music, BBC Radio 3, Arts Council England and Linn Records.